dore96/Musicians-organisation-Project/README.md

 The purpose of the program is to organize performances by assigning musicians from the pool to the performances.

 A study project that handels many data structures such as trees , linked list and files in c.
-The project is a first collaboration project between two software developers as part of a course.
+The project is a first collaboration project between two software developers as part of the course.

 ## Getting Started